-The origin of the word “rosary” comes from an ancient medieval custom that consisted of putting a crown of roses on the statues of the Virgin.
+The origin of the word “rosary” comes from an ancient medieval custom that consisted in putting a crown of roses on the statues of the Virgin.
 These roses were the symbol of the “beauty” and the “perfume” of the prayers to Mary.
 This is how the idea of using a bead necklace (or crown) to guide the meditation was born.
 In the 13th

-This devotion was popularized by Saint Dominic, who in 1214 received the first rosary from the Virgin Mary, in the first of a series of apparitions as a means of converting non-believers and sinners.
+This devotion was popularized by Saint Dominic, who, in 1214, received the first rosary from the Virgin Mary, in the first of a series of apparitions, as a means of converting non-believers and sinners.
 Before Saint Dominic, it was a common practice to pray the “Rosary of Our Father”, which consisted of reciting the Our Father according to the number of beads on a necklace.